Battle of Pequawket: Lovewell's expeditions

-The battle
+Battle

 Lovewell's third expedition consisted of only 47 men, many of whom were unfamiliar with ranging.
 With men who were more inexperienced and far fewer in number than in the earlier expeditions, they left from Dunstable (present day Nashua, New Hampshire) on April 16, 1725.
 The Indian guide and another were unable to continue and returned to Dunstable, along with a relative of the injured colonial.
 When another fell ill they built a fort at Ossipee and left 10 men, including the ill man, the doctor and John Goffe, to garrison the fort while the rest left to raid the Abenaki village of Pequawket, located near the Saco River.
 On May 9, as the 34 militiamen were being led in morning prayer by chaplain Jonathan Frye, a lone Abenaki warrior was spotted hunting at the lakeshore.
 Suspecting that this man was a decoy and that there was an Indian force in front of them, nonetheless the rangers decided to hide their packs and proceed cautiously.
 Lovewell's men waited until the warrior was close and, although accounts differ in who fired first, the Abenaki did have a chance to fire his fowling piece loaded with beavershot at close range, wounding Lovewell and another.
 Further fire from the rangers killed the Indian.
 Chaplain Frye is reported to have scalped the dead Indian.